MIshaqDev/MI-Downloader/README.md

-# 📥 MI Downloader - YouTube Video & Audio Downloader
+ko# 📥 MI Downloader - YouTube Video & Audio Downloader

 **MI Downloader** is a sleek and user-friendly application that lets you download YouTube videos and audio directly to your computer.
 Built with **Python**, **Streamlit**, and **yt-dlp**, it offers a modern interface, real-time download feedback, and customizable download options.